-If you have heard through the grapevine that the police are asking around about you in connection to a crime, or if they have contacted you directly to ask about it, you may be wondering if you need an attorney.
+If you are worried about an arrest warrant because you have heard through the grapevine that the police are asking around about you in connection to a crime, or if they have contacted you directly to ask about it, you may be wondering if you need an attorney.
 The short answer is “yes”.

 In Florida, when a crime is committed, there is typically an investigation to determine what happened and who did it.
 Once they complete that investigation and believe they have a viable suspect, a warrant can be issued for the individual’s arrest.
 If you are the suspect, that means you now have an active arrest warrant in Florida.
 At this point, you can be picked up anywhere, anytime – at work, school, home or out with friends.
 As soon as you realize you are being looked at by authorities, whether you are guilty of a criminal offense or not, placing an experienced criminal defense attorney between you and the system can be very helpful.